ShimmyMySherbet/Minehut.Net/README.md

 ```

 ### RepairServer()
-Repairs all of the minecraft server files, used to fixed broken/corrupt minecraft server files.
+Repairs all of the Minecraft server files, used to fixed broken/corrupt Minecraft server files.

 ```C#
 String[] MyServers = Minehut.GetSelfServers();